 - Two 2" by 2" (5 cm x 5 cm) color photos (front view, full face and plain white or off-white background.

 - Photo identification of both parents (present the originals and submit one copy of each parent per applying child

 - Notarized written consent of any parent not present with the child

-- Transition photos of the child over the years since the issuance of the previous passport.
+- Transition photos of the child over the years since the issuance of the previous passport and up to date.

 When should I expect to receive my new passport?